Perseverance School: Perseverance becomes a Diocesan school

 In 1913 Bishop Wilfrid Gore Browne transferred ownership of Perseverance from St Cyprian's Cathedral to the Diocese of Kimberley and Kuruman.

 An important development, in 1920, was the separation of pupil and teacher-training sections, which became known as the Practising School, under Betty Calmeyer, as principal, and the Training School under the continuing headship of Teychenné.
 The institution came to be known as the Perseverance Schools.
 Successive heads of the Practising School were Miss Ivy Calmeyer (at the time of whose retirement in 1943 there were 21 staff and 622 pupils on the roll, as well as newly established Nursery School), Mr John David Kester (1943–1948) and Mr M.P.
 Michaels.

 In 1924 Mr Richard Lewis Meadows succeeded Mr Teychenné as principal of the Training School, who in turn was succeeded by Mr F.C.
 Beedle in 1934.
 Mr J.D.
 Kester was appointed head of the Training School in 1948 – when there were 657 children in the Practising School and 100 trainee teachers in Training School.

 The Gore Browne Training Institute was established as an offshoot of Perseverance in 1935, before which time many African teachers were trained at Perseverance.

 Mr A.H.
 Ashworth taught music and English and was composer of the school song (with words by Meadows).

 Managers of the Perseverance Schools, on behalf of the Diocese, were Canon J.W.
 Mogg, Fr G.W.
 Hewitt (from 1942 to 1944), Archdeacon H.E.
 Wraige (from 1944 to 1953) and Canon George A. Pullen (afterwards Dean of Kimberley).

-The Perseverance School Motto: “Persevere!
+The Perseverance School Motto is: “Persevere!
 For honour!
 For loyalty!
 For courage!
 For courtesy!
 Play up, play fair and play the game!”

 In 1958 Perseverance Schools celebrated their 75th anniversary and established the first Monday in May as Founders’ Day.